 The Board has set up a Corporate Social Responsibility Committee for the Company which decides CSR Policies and activities of the Company.
 The Committee comprises Mr. P. Deepak, Chairman, Mr. D. Sesha Reddy, and Ms. P. Divya, Members.
-There was one meeting held on 27th May 2019.
-The committee formulates and recommend to the Board, a CSR policy indicating the activity or activities to be undertaken by the Company as specified in Schedule VII of the Companies Act, 2013.
+There was one meeting held on 31st May 2021 and all the members attended the meeting.
+The committee formulates and recommends to the Board a CSR policy indicating the activity or activities to be undertaken by the Company as specified in Schedule VII of the Companies Act, 2013.
 The committee also monitors and reviews the CSR policy periodically and attends to such other matters and functions as may be prescribed from time to time.

-6. RISK MANAGEMENT POLICY
+6. RISK MANAGEMENT COMMITTEE

+In compliance with Regulation 21 of the Listing Regulations, the Board had constituted the Risk Management Committee.
+The terms of reference of the Committee covers all the matters specified in said Listing Regulations.
 The Company has in place a policy on risk assessment and minimization procedure to reduce or prevent undesirable incidents or unexpected loss.
 The policy is reviewed periodically.
+Risk Management policy may be accessed on the Company's website www.nelcast.com.